Pornography: Indie pornography

 Pornography productions that are independent of mainstream pornographic studios are classified as indie (or) independent pornography.
 These productions cater to more specific audience, and often feature different scenarios and sexual activity compared to the mainstream porn.
 The performers in indie porn include real-life couples and regular people, who sometimes work in partnership with other performers.
 Apart from content creation the performers do the background work such as videography, editing, web development themselves, and distribute under their own brand.
 Paysites like Clips4Sale.com, MakeLoveNotPorn.tv, and PinkLabel.tv provide a platform to the web-based content of independent pornographers.
+Websites such as OnlyFans have caused significant present-day growth in the independent pornography industry, with The Economist claiming that OnlyFans has "transformed porn."
+In 2024, OnlyFans saw $7.2 billion in payments between the 377.5 million users and 4.6 million creators registered to the platform.

 Genres

 Pornography encompasses a wide variety of genres providing for an enormous range of consumer tastes.
-Most of the genres or types are named according to the depiction of sexual activity, these include: anal, creampie, cum shot, double penetration, fisting, threesome.
-Categorizations based on the age of the performers include: teens, milf, mature.
-Other categorizations based on gender and sexual identity include: lesbian, transsexual, queer, shemale; while those based on race include: ethnic, interracial.
-Others include: Mormon, zombie.
-Pornography also features numerous fetishes like: "'fat' porn, amateur porn, disabled porn, porn produced by women, queer porn, BDSM and body modification."
+Most of the genres or types are named according to the depiction of sexual activity, including: creampie, anal, cum shot, double penetration, fisting, and threesome.
+Categorizations based on the age of the performers include: teen (specifically 18–19 in mainstream legal content, as opposed to <18 as in illegal and harmful CSAM), milf, and mature.
+Categorizations based on gender and sexual orientation include: lesbian, gay, bisexual, trans, shemale, and futanari.
+Categorizations based on race include: ethnic (such as ebony and BBC) and interracial.
+Categorizations based on fetishes include: BDSM, BBW, disabled, body modification, monster, furry, and zombie.
+Miscellaneous categorizations include: Mormon, amateur, and porn for women.
 (Note: The pornographic genre is immense, and includes an enormous variety of styles catering to an equally vast range of tastes and fetishes.
 Certainly, mainstream heteroporn makes up the main bulk of the genre, and is most easily accessible.
 As stated above, this style of porn includes highly formulaic displays of paired or group sex, enacted by bodies exhibiting a conventional gendered aesthetic, moving through various sexual positions and penetrations.
 Nonetheless, some forms of porn are more normative than others, and indeed not all forms of heteroporn are normative, such as 'rimming', girl-on-boy strap-on anal sex, and hard-core BDSM.
 Pornography also includes an endless array of different kinds of fetish, 'fat' porn, amateur porn, disabled porn, porn produced by women, queer porn, BDSM and body modification.
 The list of non-mainstream porn is endless and displays bodies, gender scenarios and sexual activity differently to heteronormative formulations of mainstream heteroporn.)